D. J. Mitchell (basketball)

-Donovan James "D. J." Mitchell (born 12 March 1997) is an American professional basketball player for Śląsk Wrocław of the Polish Basketball League.
-He is also contracted with the Brisbane Bullets of the National Basketball League (NBL).
+Donovan James Mitchell (born 12 March 1997) is an American professional basketball player for the South East Melbourne Phoenix of the Australian National Basketball League (NBL).
 Born in Australia, he grew up in the United States and holds an Irish passport.
-He played college basketball for the Wake Forest Demon Deacons and Santa Clara Broncos before playing professionally in the Netherlands and Australia.
+He played college basketball for the Wake Forest Demon Deacons and Santa Clara Broncos before playing professionally in the Netherlands, Australia, Poland and England.

 Early life

 Mitchell was born in Melbourne, Victoria, to American parents.
 His parents met in Australia during the 1990s.
 His father, Mike, was playing for the North Melbourne Giants in the Australian NBL in 1997.

 Mitchell grew up in Fresno, California, and attended Buchanan High School in nearby Clovis, where he was a three-time first-team all-conference honouree with the basketball team.
 He was an all-state volleyball player at Buchanan.

 College career

 Mitchell played his first two college basketball seasons for the Wake Forest Demon Deacons.
 After playing in just four games as a freshman in 2016–17, he appeared in 30 games as a sophomore in 2017–18, averaging 2.9 points and 2.2 rebounds per game.

 On 30 April 2018, Mitchell transferred to Santa Clara.
 He subsequently sat out the 2018–19 season due to NCAA transfer regulations.

 As a redshirt junior in 2019–20, Mitchell played in all 33 games for the Broncos with 15 starts.
 He ranked third on the team in scoring (10.7 ppg) on 49.4 percent field goal shooting and was second on the team in both 3-point shooting (38.3 percent) and rebounding (5.2 pg).
 On 29 February 2020, he scored a career-high 25 points against Portland.

 As a senior in 2020–21, Mitchell played in 18 games for the Broncos, starting five and averaging 6.4 points and 4.1 rebounds per game.
 On 16 February 2021, he scored a season-high 16 points against Loyola Marymount.